zitadel/zitadel/README.md

     - [x] `urn:zitadel:iam:org:domain:primary:{domain}`
   - [ ] AuthRequest UI locales

-  > Back navigation or retrys are not displayed.
-The flows for reauthentication after registering Passkeys, OTP or U2F methods are not displayed either as these will be omitted in future UX.
+  #### Flow diagram

+  This diagram shows the available pages and flows.

+  > Note that back navigation or retries are not displayed.

 ```mermaid
     flowchart TD